rockholla/go-http-api/README.md

 ./clia use mine
 ```

 Which will help you create a new config file at `/config/mine.js`.
-Edit that file to add your [AWS named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html) which will be used for connecting to AWS to create and manage infrastructure:
+Edit that file to add your [AWS named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html) which will be used for connecting to AWS and creating/managing infrastructure there:

 ```
 module.exports = {